hamdikavak/hamdikavak.github.io/g_teaching.md

 nav: yes
 ---

-I believe teaching and research should support each other as much as possible so that both students and instructors get something intellectually simulating.
+I believe teaching and research should support each other as much as possible so that both students and instructors get something intellectually stimulating.
 In that respect, I opted for teaching and designing classes that involve a significant research component.
-Currently, I am teaching three such classes at  George Mason University.
+Currently, I am teaching three such courses at George Mason University.

 1. Modeling and Simulation 1 (CDS 230)
 2. Verification and Validation of Models (CSI 709/CSS 739)
 3. Spatial Agent-Based Models of Human-Environment Interactions (CSS 645)

-*Last updated on Jan 6, 2021.*
+*Last updated on Jan 16, 2022.*

 ---
----

 ### Modeling and Simulation 1 (CDS 230)
-**Semesters offered:** Fall 2019, Spring 2020, Fall 2020 (Online), Spring 2021 (Online)
+**Semesters offered:** Fall 2019, Spring 2020, Fall 2020 (Online), Spring 2021 (Online), Fall 2021.

+> I will not offer CDS 230 in 2022.
+You can still check other professors who teaches different sections.
+My plan is to teach this class again in Spring 2023.

-I am the course coordinator and instructor for Modeling and Simulation 1 (CDS 230) course at George Mason University.
-The GitHub repository for the class is located at [github.com/hamdikavak/cds230](https://github.com/hamdikavak/cds230).
+I am the course coordinator and instructor for the Modeling and Simulation 1 (CDS 230) course at George Mason University.
+In this course, students learn basic modeling and simulation concepts and get familiar with Python.
+The course website is located at [http://hamdikavak.com/course-modsim-1/](http://hamdikavak.com/course-modsim-1/).
 You can watch the welcome video to learn more about this course.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/H43B112zfuY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>